zarma-dsk/antigravity-starter/SECURITY.md

-# Unified Recursive Defense Measures
+# Unified Recursive Security

 ## Security Policy

 ### Supported Versions

-The following versions of the Unified Recursive Defense Measures protocol are currently supported with security updates:
+The following versions of the Unified Recursive Security protocol are currently supported with security updates:

 | Version | Supported          | Notes |
 | ------- | ------------------ | ----- |